tiann/KernelSU/website/docs/guide/module.md

 start user apps (autostart)
 ```

-If you are interested in Android init Language, it is recommended to read its [documentation][](https://android.googlesource.com/platform/system/core/+/master/init/README.md)
+If you are interested in Android init Language, it is recommended to read its [documentation](https://android.googlesource.com/platform/system/core/+/master/init/README.md)

-All boot scripts will run in KernelSU's BusyBox `ash` shell with "Standalone Mode" enabled.